 cast, fused, laminated, screen-printed, cut and polished glass, 34x19x44cm

-While its primary design function has since been superseded by much more reliable technologies, the Field Strength Tensor's secondary function as an optical display describing the electromagnetic field created by an H.G.
-Raeningull System remains the state of the art.
-Most interestingly, it renders 4 dimensional graphing more easily, by doubling the low energy Laladium Quazars to display in parallel and series, while the real time relationships between active muons, kaons, and pions within the system are triangulated.
-At the time of publication this style of Tensor was exclusively manufactured by Rorso and Sons as redundant environmental subsystem in any Kleur's Microsphere Transporter Ship.
+With its primary design function superseded by even more reliable technologies, the Field Strength Tensor's secondary function as the optical display for describing the electromagnetic field of an H.G.
+Raeningull System, remains the state of the art.
+Most interestingly, it renders 4 dimensional graphing quicker and more easily, by doubling all low energy Laladium Quazars displayed in parallel and in series, while the real time relationships between active muons, kaons, and pions are septangulated and measured.
+At the time of publication, this style of Tensor was exclusively manufactured by Leorso Quails Industrial Unit, as a redundant environmental subsystem for use in all Kleur's Microsphere Transporter Ships.

 Rendezvous Overlay Grid 2015